torokmark/slender/README.md

 # Welcome to Dast

-**dast** contains types that are similar to the well-known built-in datastructures on proteins.
+**dast** contains types that are similar to the well-known built-in datastructures.
+All of them are chainable and equipped with useful methods!

 * *List* is an enhanced list having all the functionalities that the basic `list` buitl-in type has but extended with a lot of useful functions.